chrisj0110/gherkin-tweaks/README.md

 ## Disclaimer

-There's currently no error handling.
+This plugin currently has no error handling.
 So it assumes your cursor is in a place that makes sense for the given action, and also assumes your .feature file is formatted as expected (for example, in a way that `prettier --check` would accept).

 ## Installation